The legitimate online business

 3) Website Registration history

-Website Registration history matters a lot, simple go to whois.net and put full website link you will find when the website creation, and its history or renew and server information.
-Please also check if the website is secured or not
+Website Registration history matters a lot; simple go to whois.net and put full website link you will find when the website creation; and its history or renew and server information.
+Please also check, the website secured or not with ssl

 Note: Most legitimate websites use secure links. like “https:” shows in the address bar with a lock icon.
-The https website is registered with all business information most of the time, but it is not necessary that the business is not raining frog business or legitimate.
-Every day lots of business shutdown and open so the best option to go Government of Canada website and check the legal name of the business on priority bases. or you can also go to the provincial incorporation registry website if the business is only registered at the provincial level.
+The https website registered with all business information most of the time; but it is not necessary that the business is not raining frog business or legitimate.
+Every day old business shutdown and new business starts, therefor the best option to counter check Government of Canada website and check the legal name of the business on priority bases.
+You can also go to the provincial incorporation registry website regarding The business registration at the provincial level.